stevepurdie/saap-docs/content/for-delivery-engineers/gitops/environments.md

 There are three CI/CD environments per tenant

 The CI/CD Environments are special Environments that are part of CI/CD workflow.
-There are 3 kind of CI/CD environments
+There are 3 kinds of CI/CD environments:

-#### 1. Build

-Build environment contains all Tekton pipeline configurations/resources like *pipeline,eventlistener,pipelinrun etc*.
+1. Build - Build environment contains all Tekton pipeline configurations/resources like *pipeline,eventlistener,pipelinrun etc*.
 These pipelines respond to changes in Application/Service source repositories.
 This environment is used for running pipelines of tenant applications.

-#### 2. Preview

-Preview environment contains all preview application deployments.
+1. Preview - Preview environment contains all preview application deployments.
 As soon as there is a new PR in application, pipeline creates new environment to test this PR.
 Each PR is deployed in separate namespace.

-#### 3. Development

-Once the PR is merged; the dynamic test environment is automatically deleted and the Helm manifests are pushed to first permanent application environment i.e. `dev` by the CI pipeline.
+1. Development - Once the PR is merged; the dynamic test environment is automatically deleted and the Helm manifests are pushed to first permanent application environment i.e. `dev` by the CI pipeline.

 ### 3. Other Environments